 Early Admission Pre-Nursing Communication Timeline

-This resource provides an overview of planned communications sent to pre-nursing students following the early admissions (EA) pathway from the College of Nursing Office of Student Affairs and Success.
+This resource provides an overview of planned communications sent to pre-nursing students who applied and were admitted to the early admissions (EA) pathway from the College of Nursing Office of Student Affairs and Success.
 It does not capture all potential communications a student may receive from other offices or departments at Ohio State.

 Students not selected to participate in the EA pathway should refer to this page instead of the information below.